Be-Bop-a-Lula: Cover versions

 "Be-Bop-a-Lula" has been covered by numerous and varied artists.
 The Everly Brothers released a version only two years after Vincent's, on their 1958 self-titled debut album, and they included it as part of the setlist at their Royal Albert Hall reunion concert in 1983.
 English rock band The Drifters covered the song for Cliff Richard and the group’s own debut album, Cliff, in 1959.
 Vincent's rockabilly colleague Jerry Lee Lewis recorded it for the 1971 album Monsters, and Carl Perkins offered his own take in 1996 on the album The Man & The Legend.

-The Beatles played the song regularly during their early years, and a raucous live version (complete with guest vocals) can be heard on Live! at the Star-Club in Hamburg, Germany; 1962.
+The Beatles played the song regularly during their early years, and a raucous live version (complete with guest vocals by Fred Fascher) can be heard on Live! at the Star-Club in Hamburg, Germany; 1962.
 John Lennon later recorded the song for his 1975 album Rock 'n' Roll, and it was used as the B-side for the Apple single release of "Ya Ya" in Germany later that year.
 Paul McCartney performed an acoustic version on the 1991 live album Unplugged (The Official Bootleg).

-The song has also been recorded by:
+At the 1972 Sunbury Rock Festival in Victoria Australia, Billy Thorpe and the Aztecs recorded a driving rock cover of the song.